AdrianFawkes/AimSync/README.md

 ## 📌 Disclaimer

-CleanOS Gaming is provided as-is.
+AimSync is provided as-is.

-I am not responsible for any system issues, broken features, broken apps, game problems or unexpected behavior caused by using this script.
+I am not responsible for any system issues, broken features, broken apps, game problems, network issues or unexpected behavior caused by using this script.

 Use at your own risk.